AbhignaVKumar/First-Person-View-Glasses-for-Surgeons/README.md

 ## 🔋 Battery Integration and Enhancements

-In the improved design, the **battery wiring is embedded** into the spectacle frame, ensuring comfort and aesthetics.
-A **spring-loaded screw** allows the camera angle to be adjusted for each user, improving ergonomics and usability.
-A **5000 mAh power bank** powers the system, enabling **10+ hours of continuous streaming**.
-The slide switch integrated into the frame allows **manual pause/resume control**, complementing the TinyML voice commands.
+In this design, the battery is seamlessly integrated into the spectacle frame and rests comfortably at the back of the head using a 3D-printed holder.
+A 5000 mAh power bank provides ample energy, is easily rechargeable via USB, and enables the FPV goggles to stream continuously for over 10 hours.
+An integrated slide switch allows users to turn the video streaming on and off(initial design, later with speech recognition), while a spring-loaded screw lets them adjust the camera angle for optimal comfort and viewing.

 <p align="center">
   <img src="images/fpv_battery_mount.jpg" alt="Battery Mount Integration" width="500"/>